-Advantage Disadvantage

-Bucket It is easy to determine the amount of water drunk.
+Advantage Disadvantage Bucket It is easy to determine the amount of water drunk.
 Labour intensive - cleaning and refilling.

-Can be knocked over.

-Automatic Drinker Easy to operate - horse drinks Needs regular maintenance and
+Automatic Drinker Easy to operate - horse drinks and it refills.
+Needs regular maintenance and cleaning.
+No way of determining how much has been drunk.
+Needs regular.

-and it refills. cleaning.

-No way of determining how much

-has been drunk.